Jaduniperus/RPiSoftware/README.md

-Creation of the repository of rpisoftware
+Repository of RPiSoftware developed by P. Guelen